shpoopdy/shpoopdy/README.md

 ### Howdy ☕
 My name is Mikey and I am currently a student at Humboldt State University getting my bachelors degree in Computer Science.
 My expected graduation year is 2023.
-I have taken classes on Data Structures, Database Design, Python, and Computer Architecture.
+I have taken or am currently taken classes on Data Structures, Database Design, Python, Computer Architecture, and Algorithms.

 <details>
 <summary>Used Languages</summary>